NebulaNexuss/ISD-FINE/README.md

 - **Secondary Source:** Originally forked from RT‑DETR (2023) © lyuwenyu.
 All Rights Reserved.

 ### Acknowledgements
 We gratefully acknowledge the original D‑FINE authors for their foundational work and lyuwenyu for RT‑DETR, on which this implementation builds.
-Including an “Acknowledgements” section in your README is a widely recommended practice to give proper credit to upstream projects and contributors.

 ### Key Modifications
 All changes live in the decoder component—specifically, in `src/zoo/dfine/dfine_decoder.py`.